crimx/observable-hooks/docs/api/README.md

 ): Observable<TOutput>
 ```

-React function components will be called many times during its life cycle.
+React functional components are called many times during their lifecycle.
 Create or transform Observables with `useObservable` so that the operations will not be repeatedly performed.

-Accepts a epic-like function that returns an Observable.
-Optionally accepts an array of dependencies which will be turned into Observable and be passed to the epic function.
+Accepts an epic-like function that returns an Observable.
+Optionally accepts
+an array of dependencies which will be turned into Observable and be passed to the epic function.

 ::: warning Gotcha
 It is not safe to access other variables from closure directly in the `init` function.
 See [Gotchas](../guide/gotchas.md).